bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module1_html/HTML.md

    3. [Slack](https://slack.com/): Slack is a webapp (and a downloadable app) that allows for us to converse quickly and easily (and to share code quickly).
 You should have received an email to join our slack, but if not, please let us know!

 Now, onto the fun stuff:

-Here's a quick Table of Contents to jump around:

-[TOC]

 ## What is the Web?